What is RAD?

 RAD is taught by certified instructors.
 Students are also given a reference manual that outlines more comprehensive physical defense, allowing for ongoing learning and personal development.

-RAD classes are taught on campus through Health & Exercise Science and the University Police Department.
+RAD classes are for FEMALES ONLY and taught on campus through Health & Exercise Science and the University Police Department.
 These classes are listed as HES120 and you will receive academic credit.

 You will learn how to use easy and proven tactics in various types of attacks.
-The class expands on the “flight of fight” emotional reaction to a threat.
+The class expands on the “fight-or-flight” emotional reaction to a threat.
 Students are taught enhanced defense techniques, teaching them that physical defense can be prudent and necessary.
 Women gain confidence in knowing how to make an educated decision about resistance in spontaneous, violent attacks.